database-mesh/pisanix/docs/blog/2022-04-25-greetings.md

 ![](/img/socks-shop.png)

 ## How about the next steps ?
-As we can see that Pisanix is very young, and have a definitly long way to run.
-In the next, we will first enhance the ability of traffic governance, like adding data sharding, data access behavior auditing, runtime resource Qos, etc. And we also continuously improving the performance and operationability of Pisanix.
+As we can see that Pisanix is very young, and have a definitely long way to run.
+In the next, we will first enhance the ability of traffic governance, like adding data sharding, data access behavior auditing, runtime resource Qos, etc. And we also continuously improving the performance and operability of Pisanix.
 More extensions mechanism like plugins will be in the future, help users to build their own solution very easily.

 ## Community Call